About the Team

 Who Are We?

-We are a group of 25 to 30 co-ed undergraduate students at the University of Wisconsin - Madison.
+We are a group of co-ed undergraduate students at the University of Wisconsin - Madison.
 We come from a variety of backgrounds but find commonality in our love for horses.

 We are a collegiate team at the University of Wisconsin - Madison.
 The team provides a great social network as our season spans the entire school year, rather than just a semester.
 Wisconsin Equestrian also plans several social events throughout the year so everyone may get to know each other and create a bond of friendship and team competition.